y-leaf/object-detection-react-hat/README.md

 Update the `env` values `HOST_IP` in line #15 of [object-detection-deploy.yaml](object-detection-deploy.yaml) to the `<PUBLIC_IP>`.

 * Run `docker images` and confirm you have two images for this app, note your images' names.

 Update the `containers` values `name`in line #9, 18 of [object-detection-deploy.yaml](object-detection-deploy.yaml)
 to the `<IMAGE_NAME:TAG>`.

-> NOTE change images' names to pull the images to the kubernetes clusters if the images don't have the specified user name.
+> Note: Change images' names to pull the images to the kubernetes clusters if the images don't have the specified user name.

 ```bash
 dokcer tag <IMAGE_ID> <USER_NAME>/<IMAGE_NAME:TAG>